 Wouldn't you know Jerry picked that time to draw everybody's attention my way.
 "Chris, this is Kris," he said, gesturing toward me.
 "And Kris, this is Chris."

 How did I know they would do that?
 I stepped forward one step, not sure what I was supposed to do.
 Shake his hand?
 Surely not hug him.
 Luckily he just raised his hand a little and said hey, so I said hey back.

 "Oh.
 Yeah."
 At least I wasn't alone.
 "Don't suppose you'd like to change yours?"
 I said, smiling and hoping I sounded witty.

 "I'm thinking no. You?"

-There wasn't a cake for Chris since he'd had his real celebration yesterday, but Mom had brought a gift.
+There wasn't a cake for Chris's birthday since he'd had his real celebration yesterday, but Mom had brought a gift.
 She gave it to Chris as Jerry cleared the dishes.
 I already knew what it was because she had no idea what teenage boys liked, so she'd dragged me out shopping with her.
 Like I knew the guy.
 Anyway, we ended up buying all sorts of car-cleaning-and-detailing stuff, more than I would think could ever be necessary, but he seemed to like all of them.
-At least he knew what they were for, which was more than we did.
 Mom got up and gave him another hug, and I saw him hug her back as he said thanks, and I just sat there.
-Awkward, but survivable.